hoylemd/partyplanner/README.md

 first, it will also render all of the web pages using it's own templating engine (Jinja2).
 I've chosen to use Django, as I know it very well, and it allows for rapid prototyping of web applications as it comes preconfigured with a lot of common functionality so development work can focus on real business value.
+Note: The jinja-based UI will be very minimal - just something to let me check that things are working.

 The database is exactly what it sounds like - the persistent storage layer of the application.
 I'm using Postgres because that happens to be the database technology with which I am most familiar.
 One